Past Presidents of Methodist University

 From 1984 through 1989, he served as Executive Director of the Boise State University Foundation in Boise, Idaho.
 In this position he served as chief development officer and provided the staff leadership for the Foundation’s Board of Directors and directed all development activities including special fund-raising campaigns, major gifts, corporate and foundation relations, and annual giving.

-He received his Bachelor of Arts in Russian Studies from James Madison University in Virginia and his Master of Education from James Madison University.
+He received his Bachelor of Arts in Russian Studies and his Masters in Education from James Madison University in Virginia.
 He completed his Ph.D. at the University of Virginia in comparative and international education.
-His dissertation was entitled, "The Role of Philanthropy in the Development of British Higher Education during the Victorian Period (1851-1919)."
+His dissertation was entitled, “The Role of Philanthropy in the Development of British Higher Education during the Victorian Period (1851-1919).”
 He continues his research and professional involvement in philanthropy and civic engagement.

 Dr. Hancock was very involved professionally during his tenure, serving as president of the National Association of Schools, Colleges, and Universities of the Methodist Church (NASCUMC).
 He was on the Executive Committee for the North Carolina Independent Colleges and Universities (NCICU) and the North Carolina Campus Compact, and served on the Presidents Council for the USA South Athletic Conference.

 His community involvement has included serving as a Presbyterian Church elder, scout leader, Chamber of Commerce board member, Rotary Club member, Community Foundation board member, United Way campaign chair and board member, and economic development board member.
-He presently serves on the First Citizens Bank Fayetteville Advisory Board and was the 2013 Chair of the March of Dimes March for Babies.
-Dr. Hancock received the Ronald E. Carrier Distinguished Alumni Achievement Award from James Madison University in 2011 and the Bravo!
+Dr. Hancock received the Ronald E. Carrier Distinguished Alumni Achievement Award from JMU in 2011 and the Bravo!
 Award from Chesterfield Public Education Foundation (Va.) in 2012 as an outstanding alumnus of the school system.

 He and his wife Debbie (a teacher of exceptional children) have five children: Jessie, Sarah, Ben, Matthew, and Andrew.